Sam-Andrews/child-diet-inequality/README.md

 # Young Bites, Big Questions: Unpacking Diet and Disparity among US Children

 ## Overview
 This project uses NHANES data to analyse dietary consumption in early and middle childhood (ages 12 and under).
-It examines the prevelence and correlates of unhealthy consumption frequency.

 It has a number of key features, including:
 * Creation of two derived variables: _"index scores"_ and _"unhealthy consumption signifiers"_ for fruit, vegetable and sugary item consumption.